vmware-archive/cb-2fa-login/README.md

 This implements just enough of a SAML Identity Provider (IdP) to provide authentication services for Carbon Black.
 This sample includes support for Duo Security 2FA.

+**NOTE that this code should NOT be run on your Carbon Black Response server directly!
+This code requires various prerequisites that may interfere with the operation of your Carbon Black Response server.
+Please install this on a fresh CentOS 7 box**

 ## Requirements

 Since this is a Proof-of-Concept, you have to piece this together a bit.